arduino/docs-content/content/hardware/03.nano/boards/nano-r4/tutorials/01.user-manual/content.md

 ![Nano R4 unboxing](assets/unboxing.png)

 The Nano R4 is a standalone device that can be programmed directly without requiring additional boards.
-However, for more complex projects, you can easily combine it with Arduino shields compatible with the Nano family or connect it to other Arduino devices through its onboard Qwicc connector.
+However, for more complex projects, you can easily combine it with Arduino shields compatible with the Nano family or connect it to other Arduino devices through its onboard Qwiic connector.

 ### Connecting the Board